 If you have not started a blog, I totally suggest that you check out my guide on how to start a blog in 7 easy steps.
 I have laid it all out for you.
 If you have any questions you can count on me to get back to you!
 Also, send me your blog URL’s so I can read them once you get it started!

 I love blogging, with or without the money.
 I do not want anyone to think that the only reason I promote things is to make money.
-Everything I promote has helped my life.
+Everything I promote has helped my life, whether it be through my blog or in my debt free journey.
+I would never promote something that I don’t actually use myself.
 The Federal Trade Commission tells me that I have to disclose to my readers that I do may make some money on some of the links that are throughout my blog.
 This is at no extra costs to my readers, but “Thank you” from the outside companies that I fell in love with and suggested to my readers.
 If your goal is to make money off your blog, you need to make sure that you have a disclosure page like this one.
 It does not have to be complicated or long, but making sure that you aren’t tricking your readers is important!